111LUX/777/README.md

-## Configuration files
+## My configuration files
 **This page contains my configuration files of my favorite applications:**
 vim, zsh, tmux...
+Created this configs after years of using these applications.